 In a word: Absolutely.
 But there are a few stipulations.
 Carbo-loading works great for races longer than 90 minutes.
+(So no you don’t need to do it the night before your 5k.)
 Fat-loading is the ticket for events extending beyond four hours.
 For anything shorter, not so much.

 Carbo-loading dates to the 1960s, when athletes discovered that three to four days of carbohydrate restriction, followed by three to four days of carbo-binging, doubled muscle glycogen stores, which led to reduced fatigue during endurance races.
 Unfortunately, carbo-restriction also led to irritability and gastrointestinal distress.
 So athletes kept looking for a better way.

-By the 1980s, athletes had found that a three-day taper accompanied by increased carb intake worked as well as the old seven- to eight-day routine—and with no side effects.
-In 2002 a University of Western Australia study showed that cyclists who pedaled hard to two and half minutes, pedaled all-out for another 30 seconds, and then loaded up on carbs saw an 80% increase in glycogen stores within 24 hours.
+By the 1980s, athletes had found that a three-day taper accompanied by increased carb intake worked as well as the old seven- to eight-day routine — and with no side effects.
+In 2002 a University of Western Australia study showed that cyclists who pedaled hard for two and half minutes, pedaled all-out for another 30 seconds, and then loaded up on carbs saw an 80% increase in glycogen stores within 24 hours.
 And a 2013 University of Minnesota School of Kinesiology study found that simply increasing carb intake during the 24 hours before a race improved marathon times by 4%.

-On the other hand, carbo-loading adds about 4 pounds to your weight, inhibits fat-burning, doesn’t work well for women and, as a race strategy, has been pretty much rendered obsolete by sports drinks, gels and other glycogen-replacement strategies.
-Still, to ensure adequate glycogen levels, it’s a good idea to increase carbs to 70% of all calories for three days before your race—and to taper.
+On the other hand, carbo-loading adds about 4 pounds to your weight, inhibits fat-burning, may not work as well for women and, as a race strategy, has been pretty much rendered obsolete by sports drinks, gels and other glycogen-replacement strategies.
+Still, to ensure adequate glycogen levels, it’s a good idea to increase carbs to 70% of all calories for three days before your race — and to taper.